Tammo0987/Plugin-Starter/README.md

 # Plugin Starter

 This project should create minecraft plugin boilerplate code via CLI or from a webinterface.
+You can visit the website [here](https://plugin-starter.com).

 It is currently a project, where I am working on in my streams.